bwasti/template_array/README.md

 # template_array
-Array manipulation at compile time.
+Array manipulation at compile time in C++.

 # Usage